DavidCorino/Docker/README.md

 **Note:** This is a personal lab, so there are some changes to the Haproxy image and some configuration files are copied.

-1. Have a docker cluster configured
+1. Have a docker swarm cluster configured

 **<u>Configuring the envinronment</u>**